- Insane lightness

 Lastly, there’s a big heel that feels much taller than the measured 8.1mm drop (15.3mm in the forefoot and 23.4mm in the heel).
 Minimalist shoes should be flat, even 8.1 is too tall, but in reality, they feel like 12mm, which seems to mess with the biomechanics of what this shoe is trying to accomplish.

 If you are going to make a low to the ground shoe with lots of flex and ground feel, make it all low to the ground…

 Lots of ellipsis in this review, hope you get the sentiment.

-I think your feet will tire quickly in these and you’ll need to take it very slow to start.
+I think your feet will tyre quickly in these and you’ll need to take it very slow to start.

-Just like any minimalist shoe, you need to build up the muscles in your feet and legs to run effectively in these, and in the end, this shoe is just not designed for long-distance running.
+Just like any minimalist shoe, you need to build up the muscles in your feet and legs to run effectively in these, and in the end, this shoe is just not a great partner for long-distance running.